Chad: Religion

 Chad is a religiously diverse country.
-Various estimates, including from Pew Research Center in 2010, found that 52–58% of the population was Muslim, while 39–44% were Christian, with 22% being Catholic and a further 17% being Protestant.
+Various estimates, including from Pew Research in 2010, found that 52–58% of the population was Muslim, while 39–44% were Christian, with 22% being Catholic and a further 17% being Protestant.
 According to a 2012 Pew Research survey, 48% of Muslim Chadians professed to be Sunni, 21% Shia, 4% Ahmadi and 23% non-denominational Muslim.
 Islam is expressed in diverse ways; for example, 55% of Muslim Chadians belong to Sufi orders.
 Its most common expression is the Tijaniyah, an order followed by the 35% of Chadian Muslims which incorporates some local African religious elements.
 In 2020, the ARDA estimated the vast majority of Muslims Chadians to be Sunni belonging to the Sufi brotherhood Tijaniyah.
-A small minority of the country's Muslims (5-10%) hold more fundamentalist practices, which, in some cases, may be associated with Saudi-oriented Salafi movements.
+A small minority of the country's Muslims (5–10%) hold more fundamentalist practices, which, in some cases, may be associated with Saudi-oriented Wahhabism.

-Roman Catholics represent the largest Christian denomination in the country.
+Catholics represent the largest Christian denomination in the country.
 Most Protestants, including the Nigeria-based "Winners' Chapel", are affiliated with various evangelical Christian groups.
 Members of the Baháʼí and Jehovah's Witnesses religious communities also are present in the country.
 Both faiths were introduced after independence in 1960 and therefore are considered to be "new" religions in the country.

 A small proportion of the population continues to practice indigenous religions.
 Animism includes a variety of ancestor and place-oriented religions whose expression is highly specific.
 Christianity arrived in Chad with the French and American missionaries; as with Chadian Islam, it syncretises aspects of pre-Christian religious beliefs.

 Muslims are largely concentrated in northern and eastern Chad, and animists and Christians live primarily in southern Chad and Guéra.
 Many Muslims also reside in southern Chad but the Christian presence in the north is minimal.
 The constitution provides for a secular state and guarantees religious freedom; different religious communities generally co-exist without problems.

 Chad is home to foreign missionaries representing both Christian and Islamic groups.
 Itinerant Muslim preachers, primarily from Sudan, Saudi Arabia, and Pakistan, also visit.
 Saudi Arabian funding generally supports social and educational projects and extensive mosque construction.